Welcome to 1st Grade! Here are some helpful tid-bits to make our school year successful.

 Lunch: Lunch forms will be sent home monthly or can be found on the school's website.
 Please send these back promptly in your child's HOME folder according to the due date listed on the form.
 If your child brings his/her lunch to school, please label the bag or box with your child's name and teacher.
 Additional milk can be purchased for .30.
 Spencer Pointe will also take part in Ice Cream days where students can buy novelty bars during lunch for $1.00.
 More information on dates will come home when available.

-Snack: Please send a healthy snack with your child daily, and if possible keep it separate from their lunch so your child does not eat it accidentally at lunch.
+Snack: Please send a healthy snack with your child daily, and if possible keep it separate from their lunch so your child does not eat it accidentally at lunch time.
 Snack time is from 2:40-2:50 every day.
 If you ordered milk for your child, this is when he/she will drink it.
 If you did not order milk for your child you may send in a small water bottle or juice (please no red or purple juice or gatorade).

-MVP: Your child will have an opportunity to be the MVP of the class which allows us to get to know them a little bit better.
+THIS IS ME: Your child will have an opportunity to complete our THIS IS ME poster of the week which allows us to get to know them a little bit better.
 Look for a poster to come home in your child's backpack to be decorated and filled out.
-It will be displayed in our classroom all week and during snack time your child will present it to the class along with some Q&A time.
-In addition, the MVP has a special place to silently read all week.
+It will be displayed outside our classroom all week and during snack time your child will present it to the class along with some Q&A time.
+In addition, our THIS IS ME friend will have a special place to silently read and work in their Daily 5 rotations all week in the classroom.